raspstephan/CBRAIN-CAM/README.md

 To preprocess the data you the major files are

 **preprocessing.py** and **convert_dataset.py**.
-You can check out [this](notebooks/ankitesh-devlog/01_Preprocssing.ipynb) notebook for more information about it.
+You can check out [this](notebooks/ankitesh-devlog/01_Preprocessing.ipynb) notebook for more information about it.

 ### Model Training

-Once the data is precessed we can train the model as a whole or in progression.
+Once the data is processed we can train the model as a whole or in progression.
 Below is the architecture of the whole network

 Inp -> RH Transformation -> LH Transformation -> T-TNS Transformation -> Split + Scaling -> Vertical Interpolation.